 This device absorbs your existing Wi-Fi signals from the router, boosts it and retransmits for a larger reach.
 The device is better opted when you require to extend Wi-Fi coverage of your network by a smaller area, say a room or corridor.

-The device has variants which have an external antennae to boost its reach.
+The device has variants which have an external antenna to boost its reach.
 Another feature added is the ethernet port, which can be used to connect your ethernet devices.

 Wi-Fi Extender Pros: